 FIRST: What Causes Blackheads?

-What are blackheads – and why do they never seem to go away?!
+Because they can be mysterious little things.
+Why do they never seem to go away?!

 It is as if the pore just refills automatically!